shoccho/image-to-arduino/README.md

 # Description

-This script will show an image on the SSD1306 I2C OLED screen.
+This script will show a monochrome bitmap image on the SSD1306 I2C OLED screen.
 You have to wire the arduino and oled screen properly make sure to edit the resolution of the picure if you are using a bigger oled or just prefer a wider screen.